Cloning Deterministic Worlds: The Critical Role of Latent Geometry in Long-Horizon World Models: Geometrically-Regularized World Models

 \subsection{Temporal Contextualize Architecture}

-Learning underlying states from a single frame is difficult due to \textit{perceptual aliasing}, where distinct states can yield nearly identical observations.
+Learning underlying states from a single frame is difficult due to \textit{perceptual aliasing}~\cite{alias1,alias2,alias3,alias4}, where distinct states can yield nearly identical observations.
 For example, two different positions in a maze may appear visually indistinguishable.
-To resolve this ambiguity and capture the true dynamics of the environment, the model requires temporal context.
+This also clarifies a key difference in the oracle experiment: the oracle uses coordinates, which encode the global state directly, whereas images provide only local information.
+A single image cannot specify the global position in environments with heavy aliasing.
+To recover the true state, the model must aggregate information over time, since a sequence of observations can form a unique signature of the underlying global state~\cite{cltt3,cltt5,cltt7}.

 We design the representation model with a causal encoder $E$ and an instantaneous decoder $D$.
 The encoder maps a sequence of recent observations $(o_{t-k}, \dots, o_t)$ to a latent representation $z_t$, which summarizes the information necessary to infer the current state.
 The decoder $D$ then reconstructs only the current observation $\hat{o}_t$ from $z_t$: